How To Groom an Old Cat With Matted Cat Hair

 Dental Issues

-The easiest place to start your investigation into why a senior cat isn’t autogrooming as often is their mouth.
+The easiest place to start your investigation into why a senior cat isn’t self-grooming as often is their mouth.
 What’s the condition of the teeth and gums?
 If their mouth is painful or sore because of damaged teeth or infected gums, they may avoid grooming altogether.
-Like people, cats require regular dental care.
-It’s very common for cats to develop periodontal disease at a young age.
-This problem only worsens with time, so it’s important to consult your veterinary on the best way to maintain your cat’s dental hygiene.

-Learn how to brush your cat’s teeth here.
+Learn how to brush your cat’s teeth.

 Degenerative Joint Disease

-Learn more about arthritis in cats here.
+Learn more about arthritis in cats.

-Urinary, Bladder and Kidney Issues
+Urinary, Bladder, and Kidney Issues

 The Importance of Keeping Your Senior Cat Well-Groomed

 If you notice your cat has stopped or lessened the amount of time they spend grooming themselves, your best course of action is to visit your veterinarian.
-Together, you can determine the underlying cause of the change in autogrooming habits.
+Together, you can determine the underlying cause of the change in self-grooming habits.

-Once you determine and address the cause of cat fur matting in an old cat it, such as with joint supplements for osteoarthritis, it’s important to also address the quality of the cat’s coat.
+Once you determine and address the cause of fur matting in an old cat, it’s important to also address the quality of the cat’s coat.
 If left unkempt, a poor-quality coat mats easily, turning tiny tangles into tight knots.

 This is particularly painful for a senior cat who lacks excess fat and muscle tone.
 Cat skin becomes thinner and loses elasticity with age, according to Cornell University’s College of Veterinary Medicine.
 This makes them more prone to injuries such as bruising and tearing.
 The stress of a matted coat pulling the skin tight can be avoided with simple, proactive measures that will greatly improve the cat’s quality of life.

 Please don’t put off grooming an old cat with matted fur because you don’t want to make them uncomfortable.
 A few moments of minor discomfort or annoyance is far better than the excessive de-matting and intense grooming required for a neglected coat.
 Frequent, regular grooming is much easier on your cat and more enjoyable for both of you.
 If the task feels overwhelming, seek out the assistance of a cat groomer who specializes in working with older cats.

-To lessen the amount of cat fur matting on old cats, spend a few minutes every day on some form of assisted grooming.
+To lessen the amount of fur matting on old cats, spend a few minutes every day on some form of assisted grooming.
 Follow the simple steps below to learn how to groom an old cat.

 1. Begin by petting your cat from head to tail, seeking out any specific problem areas.